bio-tools/biotoolsDocs/api_reference.rst

 .. note:: It is possible to specify editing permissions for resources.
 Learn how to manage :ref:`Editing_permissions`.

+.. note:: It is possible to create multiple versions of the same resource.
+Learn how to use :ref:`Resource_versioning`.

 Headers
 """"""""""
 =============  ========  =========================================  ==============================================================================================